toshivc/O_C-Phazerville/docs/_apps/Setup-About.md

 DAC calibration tends to be very linear.
 You only need to calibrate the minimum and maximum values and the firmware can interpolate in between.
 For each output:
 * Measure the voltage with a precision multimeter
 * Use the right encoder to make the multimeter agree with the value in the title bar
-* Long-press DOWN on each maximum to interpolate the intermediate values.
+* Long-press DOWN where prompted to interpolate the intermediate values.
 A checkmark will appear.

 ![ADC Offset](images/cal_adc1.png)

-ADC offset for 0v
-    * _All ADC values should be around 0v (-1 < > +1)_
+ADC offset for 0v - _All values should be around zero (-1 < > +1)_

 ![ADC Scaling 1v](images/cal_adc2.png)
 ![ADC Scaling 3v](images/cal_adc3.png)

-* Scaling for the CV inputs
+Scaling for the CV inputs:
-    - connect DAC A to CV1
+* connect DAC A to CV1
-    - on OCP hardware, make sure the attenuator is fully open (CW)
+* on OCP hardware, make sure the attenuator is fully open (CW)
-    - long-press DOWN button to set each point (1v and 3v)
+* long-press DOWN button to set each point (1v and 3v)

 ![Screen Blank](images/cal_screenblank.png)

-* Timeout for the screensaver or blank screen
+Timeout for the screensaver or blank screen

 ![Calibration complete](images/cal_complete.png)

-* Save and adjust encoder direction
+Final step - save and adjust encoder direction
-    * Press UP and DOWN buttons to select encoder reversal for L, R, both (LR), or neither (normal)
+* Press UP or DOWN buttons to select encoder reversal for L, R, both (LR), or neither (normal)
-    * Select "Yes" to save and "No" to cancel, and press the RIGHT encoder to exit
+* Select "Yes" to save and "No" to cancel; press the RIGHT encoder to exit